DaoCalendar/MoGo/README.markdown

 Setting this too low increases the likelihood of curve-fitting, while setting it too high is likely to remove fit individuals from the gene pool.
 Reasonable values depend on the length of your backtest and time frame of your strategy; I wouldn't use anything under 50 myself.

+### Maximum trades

+Specifies the maximum number of trades that can occur using an individual's parameter settings in order for that individual to be considered viable.

 ##Strategy parameter constraints grid

 Here you may enter any number of additional dynamic constraints on your strategy parameters using one C# boolean expressions per grid line.
 MoGo will then avoid creating individuals that violate any of the specified constraints.